SwissSkynet/whitelist/README.md

 sudo chmod +x whitelist.sh
 sudo ./whitelist.sh
 ```
+**Note: You don't have to clone the repo every time you need to update whitelist file.
+Navigate to `whitelist/scripts` and run it again `sudo ./whitelist.sh`**
 **You can also setup a Cronjob for a weekly update (as example set to Friday at 0700 AM)**
 ```
 sudo crontab -e